HEPA Filters for Residents with Asthma and Allergies

 Clinical evidence supports HEPA filtration's effectiveness for people with respiratory sensitivities.
 The relevant particles — those in the 0.3 to 10 micron range — are exactly what HEPA filters target.
 For asthma sufferers, removing airborne triggers from the breathing environment reduces the frequency and severity of attacks.
 For allergy sufferers, lower particle counts mean fewer histamine responses and less reliance on medication to manage indoor symptoms.

 Children and older adults benefit most, as they typically spend more time indoors and are more sensitive to air quality changes.
 But any household member with chronic respiratory issues is a candidate for this upgrade.
+Many customers in Wauwatosa, Mequon, and Brookfield have told us that their overnight symptoms improved noticeably within weeks of installation — fewer morning congestion episodes, less reliance on antihistamines during peak ragweed season.

 HEPA Filtration and Your HVAC System